uglysatoshi/uglysatoshi/README.md

 - 👋 Hi, I’m @uglysatoshi
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning NOTHING:)
 - 📫 You can reach me on telegram: @uglysatoshi